GalvanizeDataScience/self-study-resources/DSI_Self_Assessment.md

   2. There are five flavors of ice cream: Stracciatella, Mint chocolate chip, Cookies and Cream, Butter Pecan, Pistachio and Pralines and cream.
 How many three scoop ice-creams can you make if all the scoops must be different flavors?

-  *For extra credit*: what happens if you can take several scoops of the same flavor?
+  *Extra Credit*: what happens if you can take several scoops of the same flavor?

 Some links: [http://bit.ly/2iNIXSF](http://bit.ly/2iNIXSF), [http://bit.ly/2jXlDiI](http://bit.ly/2jXlDiI)